History of English Afternoon Tea

 The reign of Charles II was crucial in laying the foundations for the growth of the British tea trade.
 The East India Company was highly favored by Charles II.
 Charles confirmed its monopoly, and also extended it to give the Company unprecedented powers to occupy by military force places with which they wished to trade (so long as the people there were not Christians).

-1663 - The poet and politician Edmund Waller (1606-1687) wrote a poem in honor of Queen Catherine for her birthday crediting her with making tea a fashionable drink amongst courtiers:
+1663 – The poet and politician Edmund Waller (1606-1687) wrote a poem in honor of Queen Catherine for her birthday crediting her with making tea a fashionable drink among courtiers:

 Venus her Myrtle, Phoebus has his bays;